Castle Rock, Colorado: Utilities and water

-The Intermountain Rural Electric Association, based in nearby Sedalia, provides electric power.
-Black Hills Energy provides natural gas service.
+CORE Electric Cooperative, based in nearby Sedalia, provides electric power.
+Black Hills Energy provides natural-gas service.
 Waste Management and other businesses provide trash removal.

 The town government's Utilities Department oversees water provision, distribution, and infrastructure maintenance.
 Historically, nearly all of the water needed by Castle Rock residents was pumped from aquifers below the ground, including the Denver Basin aquifer.
 Beginning in 2013, when the town developed its first strategic plan for the management of water, Castle Rock has moved toward more use of surface water.
-Between 2006 and 2018 per capita water use in Castle Rock declined from 137 gallons to 115 gallons.
+Between 2006 and 2018, daily per capita water use in Castle Rock declined from 137 gallons to 115 gallons.

-Starting in 2020, Castle Rock expects to begin treating sink, tap, and toilet water to drinkable water quality standards so that it can be reused.
-The town aims to achieve a goal of reliance upon renewable water resources for 75% of municipal needs by 2050 and, by 2020, about one-third of all water used in Castle Rock is expected to be from a reusable source.
+Starting in 2020, Castle Rock expected to begin treating sink, tap, and toilet water to potable water quality standards so that it can be reused.
+The town aimed to achieve a goal of reliance upon renewable water resources for 75% of municipal needs by 2050 and, by 2020, about one-third of all water used in Castle Rock was expected to be from a reusable source.

 As of July 2019 Castle Rock, Denver, and Pitkin County are the first three Colorado municipal or county governments to adopt a state regulation governing greywater reuse.

 Health care

-Castle Rock has several medical offices, an urgent care, and an emergency room.
-Castle Rock Adventist Hospital, a full-service hospital, opened on August 1, 2013.
-The 50-bed hospital offers comprehensive health care to the Douglas County area, with labor and delivery suites, NICU, orthopedic surgery, ICU, and medical imaging.
+AdventHealth Castle Rock is the only hospital.

 Media

-Castle Rock has a weekly newspaper, The Douglas County News-Press.
+Founded in 1895, Castle Rock News-Press is the only newspaper.

 Castle Rock is part of the Denver radio and television market.
-Radio station KJMN is licensed to Castle Rock, but broadcasts from Denver playing a Spanish Adult Hits format on 92.1 FM.
-Denver radio station 850 KOA, which broadcasts a news/talk and sports format, operates its 50,000 watt transmitter from a site 10 miles northeast of downtown Castle Rock, in the town of Parker.
-Another Denver station, KAMP (1430 AM), a CBS Sports Radio affiliate with a Sports Radio format, operates its transmitter from Highlands Ranch, 13 miles north of downtown Castle Rock.
+Radio station KJMN is licensed to Castle Rock, but broadcasts from Denver playing a Spanish adult hits format on 92.1 FM.
+Denver radio station 850 KOA, which broadcasts a news/talk and sports format, operates its 50,000-watt transmitter from a site 10 miles northeast of downtown Castle Rock, in the town of Parker.
+Another Denver station, KAMP (1430 AM), a CBS Sports Radio affiliate with a sports radio format, operates its transmitter from Highlands Ranch, 13 miles north of downtown Castle Rock.

 NPR programming can be heard on Colorado Public Radio's KCFR-FM.
-Castle Rock is also served by the AM signal of KGNU, a non-commercial affiliate of PRI, Pacifica, and the BBC World Service, and which also provides diverse music programming.
+Castle Rock is also served by the AM signal of KGNU, a noncommercial affiliate of PRI, Pacifica, and the BBC World Service, and which also provides diverse music programming.

 Television station KETD, an affiliate of the Estrella TV network, broadcasts on digital channel 46.
 Licensed to Castle Rock, the station is located near Centennial, Colorado.